yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ### 1.7 Process Model: External Uncertainty
-It is impossible to model every external forces (friction, air resistance,...) acting on our system.
-In order to counter for that, we add some new uncertainty after every prediction step.
+It is impossible to model every external force (friction, air resistance,...) acting on our system.
+In order to counter that, we add some new uncertainty after every prediction step.
 We will model the **second** source of uncertainty into our system: ```uncertainty as we propagate the state forward in time```.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/227753050-b7eb3810-2031-4e86-9489-e7cfd6e118b9.png" width="400" height="300"/>